numcommand/num/README.md

       The population third moment about the mean, a.k.a. population skewness.

   * sample-third-moment-about-the-mean, s-third-moment:<br>
-      The sample third moment about the mean, a.k.a. sample kurtosis.
+      The sample third moment about the mean, a.k.a. sample skewness.

   * fourth-moment-about-the-mean, fourth-moment:<br>
       The fourth moment about the mean, a.k.a. kurtosis.
 Use sample, not population.